Dielectric nonlocal metasurfaces for fully solid-state ultra-thin optical systems: Fundamental Trade-offs and Nonlocal Metasurface Design

-To overcome this problem, we took inspiration from conventional microwave pass-band filters, which are usually designed by suitably coupling several resonators in cascade \cite{pozar2009microwave,podgorski1980quarter}.
-In particular, if several resonators (the structures in Fig. \ref{fig1}(b)) are separated by quarter-wavelength spacers, as illustrated in Fig. \ref{fig1}(c), the resulting coupling produces new resonance peaks that are suitably distributed over a certain frequency window, providing a relatively uniform in-band transmission amplitude (albeit with some ripples, as in so-called Chebyshev filters \cite{pozar2009microwave,podgorski1980quarter}).
-Such a uniform transmission amplitude then translates into an approximately linear transmission phase within the pass-band (especially toward the center), consistent with Kramers-Kronig-like relations between amplitude and phase of the transmission coefficient of causal passive linear systems \cite{Gralak:15}.
-With this strategy, therefore, we can obtain a transmission phase response that covers a range of $n\pi$ and varies linearly around the resonant frequency $\omega_r$ of the individual resonators.
-From a simple analysis (see Supplementary material), it can be shown that the transmission phase of the multilayered structure around resonance ($\omega \approx \omega(k_t)$) can be approximated as
+To overcome this problem, we took inspiration from conventional microwave band-pass filters, which are typically designed by suitably coupling multiple resonators in cascade \cite{Mumford1948,podgorski1980quarter,pozar2009microwave}.
+In particular, if several resonators (the structures in Fig. \ref{fig1}(b)) are separated by quarter-wavelength spacers, as illustrated in Fig. \ref{fig1}(c), the resulting coupling produces new resonance peaks that are suitably distributed over a certain frequency window, providing a relatively uniform in-band transmission amplitude.
+To elaborate on this point, the rationale for using quarter-wavelength spacers comes directly from linear circuit theory and transmission-line/waveguide theory.
+At low frequencies, where lumped-element circuit theory is a valid approximation, a band-pass maximally-flat filter can be realized by using resonant branches (lumped LC resonators) connected alternately in series and in parallel \cite{pozar2009microwave}.
+A configuration more suitable for high-frequency systems (e.g., microwave waveguides) is obtained by stacking parallel resonant cavities spaced a quarter wavelength apart.
+This design strategy makes use of the impedance-inverting property of a quarter-wave segment, which converts series-connected elements into parallel-connected elements, thereby avoiding the necessity of using both series and parallel branches \cite{Mumford1948,podgorski1980quarter,pozar2009microwave} (series elements are more difficult to implement at high frequencies).
+This design can then be directly translated for optical frequency operation, in the form of resonant layers separated by quarter-wavelength spacers, as in Fig. \ref{fig1}(c), to obtain the desired uniform transmission window.
+An approximately uniform transmission amplitude then translates into an approximately linear transmission phase within the pass-band (especially toward the center), consistent with Kramers-Kronig-like relations between amplitude and phase of the transmission coefficient of causal passive linear systems \cite{Gralak:15}.
+With this strategy, therefore, one can obtain a transmission phase that covers a range of $n\pi$ and varies linearly around the resonant frequency $\omega_r$ of the individual resonators.
+From a simple analysis (see supporting information), it can be shown that the transmission phase of the multilayered structure around resonance ($\omega \approx \omega(k_t)$) can be approximated as